solitone/josm_strava_cookies/README.md

 https://github.com/borisbabic/browser_cookie3

 This tool supports macOS and Linux.
-Support for Chrome/Firefox on Windows has been added but not yet tested---test reports are welcome!
+Support for Chrome/Firefox on Windows has been added but not yet tested--test reports are welcome!

 ## Usage
 1. Browse to the [Strava Heatmap](https://www.strava.com/heatmap) and setup